SOCIAL INNOVATION ACADEMY’S

 You can go back anytime, skip the parts that are not relevant or not interesting for you at the moment, mix and match.
 Get creative and learn exactly what you need.
 See the Academy’s methodology summary here.

-STEP 2: LEARNING MODULES
+STEP 2: LEARNING CONTENT TYPES

 START AT ‘INTRO’, THEN FOLLOW YOUR INTEREST.